rust-lang/rust/src/doc/rustc-dev-guide/src/the-parser.md

 the token stream, and then execute the parser to get a `Crate` (the root AST node).

-To minimise the amount of copying that is done, both [`StringReader`] and [`Parser`] have lifetimes which bind them to the parent `ParseSess`.
+To minimize the amount of copying that is done, both [`StringReader`] and [`Parser`] have lifetimes which bind them to the parent `ParseSess`.
 This contains all the information needed while parsing, as well as the [`SourceMap`] itself.